YowSiaoKang/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
-In this version of Match, removing an availability will not delete assignments tagged to that deleted availability.
-This is mainly for record-keeping purposes.
-TOOOO BEEEEEE UPDATEDDDDDDD
+Removing an availability will cascade delete all assignments affected.
+For example, if Alice has an assignment on 14/04/2024 and that availability is removed, that assignment will also be removed.
 </div>

 What you should see: